Energy Science and Technology

 Candidates should have a bachelor’s degree from a reputable university and excellent academic results.

 The strong interdisciplinary character of the master’s degree in Energy Science and Technology is reflected in the fact that the program is open to a wide range of bachelor’s degree holders in applied sciences and engineering, including but not limited to electrical, mechanical and environmental sciences and engineering.

-Teaching Language: English, some optional courses in French.
+Teaching Languages: English, with a few courses in French.